-Total cholesterol and triglycerides were significantly reduced with oral semaglutide 14 mg compared to placebo as a monotherapy at 26 weeks; no significant changes with oral semaglutide 3 mg or 7 mg were observed (PIONEER 1).
-When added to insulin therapy, oral semaglutide 3 mg, 7 mg, and 14 mg reduced total cholesterol more than placebo at 26 and 52 weeks and reduced LDL-C more than placebo at 26 weeks but not at 52 weeks; in addition, oral semaglutide 14 mg reduced triglycerides more compared to placebo at 52 weeks but not 26 weeks (PIONEER 8).
-Total cholesterol and triglycerides were reduced with oral semaglutide 14 mg compared to placebo when added to metformin ± SGLT-2 inhibitor at 26 and 52 weeks; additionally, oral semaglutide 14 mg reduced LDL-C more than placebo at 52 weeks but not at 26 weeks (PIONEER 4) (Appendix Table D6).
+Total cholesterol and triglycerides were significantly reduced with oral semaglutide 14 mg compared to placebo as a monotherapy at 26 weeks; no significant changes with oral semaglutide 3 mg or 7 mg were observed (PIONEER 1).13 When added to insulin therapy, oral semaglutide 3 mg, 7 mg, and 14 mg reduced total cholesterol more than placebo at 26 and 52 weeks and reduced LDL-C more than placebo at 26 weeks but not at 52 weeks; in addition, oral semaglutide 14 mg reduced triglycerides more compared to placebo at 52 weeks but not 26 weeks (PIONEER 8).15 Total cholesterol and triglycerides were reduced with oral semaglutide 14 mg compared to placebo when added to metformin ± SGLT-2 inhibitor at 26 and 52 weeks; additionally, oral semaglutide 14 mg reduced LDL-C more than placebo at 52 weeks but not at 26 weeks (PIONEER 4)12(Appendix Table D6).

-No significant changes in lipid levels with oral semaglutide 14 mg compared to liraglutide 1.8 mg when added to metformin ± SGLT-2 inhibitor were observed (PIONEER 4).66 Oral semaglutide 14 mg reduced total cholesterol and LDL-C more than empagliflozin 25 mg when added to metformin at 26 and 52 weeks (PIONEER 2).65 Oral semaglutide 14 mg reduced total cholesterol and LDL-C more than sitagliptin 100 mg when added to metformin ± sulfonylurea at 26 weeks but not at 52 or 78 weeks; triglyceride levels were reduced at 26 and 52 weeks but not at 78 weeks.
-Oral semaglutide flexible dose reduced total cholesterol and LDL-C more than sitagliptin 100 mg when added to one to two oral antihyperglycemic agents at 52 weeks (PIONEER 7)67(Appendix Table D5).
+No significant changes in lipid levels with oral semaglutide 14 mg compared to liraglutide 1.8 mg when added to metformin ± SGLT-2 inhibitor were observed (PIONEER 4).12 Oral semaglutide 14 mg reduced total cholesterol and LDL-C more than empagliflozin 25 mg when added to metformin at 26 and 52 weeks (PIONEER 2).14 Oral semaglutide 14 mg reduced total cholesterol and LDL-C more than sitagliptin 100 mg when added to metformin ± sulfonylurea at 26 weeks but not at 52 or 78 weeks; triglyceride levels were reduced at 26 and 52 weeks but not at 78 weeks (PIONEER 3).8 Oral semaglutide flexible dose reduced total cholesterol and LDL-C more than sitagliptin 100 mg when added to 52 weeks but not at 78 weeks (PIONEER 3).8 Oral semaglutide flexible dose reduced total cholesterol and LDL-C more than sitagliptin 100 mg when added to 52 weeks (PIONEER 7)11(Appendix Table D5).

-In PIONEER 6, examination of the curves of lipid levels suggest there were modest decreases in total cholesterol, LDL-C, and triglycerides and a modest increase in HDL-C with oral semaglutide 14 mg compared to placebo.69 In SUSTAIN 6, there were greater reductions in triglycerides and greater increases in HDL-C with injectable semaglutide 1.0 mg compared to placebo and greater reductions in total cholesterol and LDL-C with injectable semaglutide 0.5 mg compared to placebo at 104 weeks.12 In EMPA-REG OUTCOME, examination of the curves of lipid levels suggest there were modest increases in HDL-C and decreases in LDL-C with empagliflozin; the effect on total cholesterol and triglycerides levels were not reported.9 The effect on lipid levels was not reported in LEADER or TECOS.
+In PIONEER 6, examination of the curves of lipid levels suggest there were modest decreases in total cholesterol, LDL-C, and triglycerides and a modest increase in HDL-C with oral semaglutide 14 mg compared to placebo.9 In SUSTAIN 6, there were greater reductions in triglycerides and greater increases in HDL-C with injectable semaglutide 1.0 mg compared to placebo and greater reductions in total cholesterol and LDL-C with injectable semaglutide 0.5 mg compared to placebo at 104 weeks.19 In EMPA-REG OUTCOME, examination of the curves of lipid levels suggest there were modest increases in HDL-C and in LDL-C with both placebo and empagliflozin; the effects on total cholesterol and triglycerides levels were not reported.16 The effect on lipid levels was not reported in LEADER or TECOS.